10x-Engineers/Infinite-ISP/README.md

 # Infinite-ISP
-Infinite-ISP is a comprehensive development platform designed for all aspects of a hardware ISP.
+Infinite-ISP is a full-stack ISP development platform designed for all aspects of a hardware ISP.
 It includes a collection of camera pipeline modules written in Python, a fixed-point reference model, an optimized RTL design, an FPGA integration framework and its associated firmware ready for Xilinx® Kria KV260 development board.
 The platform features a stand-alone Python-based Tuning Tool that allows tuning of ISP parameters for different sensors and applications.
 Finally, it also offers a software solution for Linux by providing required drivers and a custom application development stack to bring Infinite-ISP to the Linux platforms.

 ![](assets/Infinite-ISP_Repo_Flow.png)